 port wine nevi

 Lemierre syndrome refers to thrombophlebitis of the jugular veins with distant metastatic sepsis in the setting of initial oropharyngeal infection such as pharyngitis/tonsillitis with or without peritonsillar or retropharyngeal abscess.

-Marfan syndrome is a multisystem connective tissue disease with autosomal dominant inheritance of defect in fibrillin 1 gene.
-The affected patients are tall with long disproportionate extremities and have pectus excavatum, arachnodactyly, and may also experience upward and lateral optic lens dis...
+Marfan syndrome is a multisystem connective tissue disease with autosomal dominant inheritance of a defect in the fibrillin 1 gene.
+The affected patients are tall with long, disproportionate extremities and have pectus excavatum, arachnodactyly, and may also experience upward and lateral optic l...

 May-Thurner syndrome refers to a chronic compression of the left common iliac vein (CIV) against the lumbar vertebrae by the overlying right common iliac artery (CIA), with or without deep venous thrombosis 2.

 Although both left and right CIVs lie deep to the right common iliac artery, the left...

 The metabolic syndrome, also known as syndrome X, is a set of five conditions, which together increase a patient's risk of developing cardiovascular disease 1.

 There are five central components of the metabolic syndrome: